City of Brussels: Foreign population

 The City of Brussels has a large immigrant population, with both the EU and non-European migrant communities outnumbering the native Belgians.
-Akin to neighbouring Ixelles, Etterbeek and Schaerbeek, the City of Brussels also has a large Muslim population, mainly of North African origin.
+Akin to neighbouring Ixelles, Etterbeek and Schaerbeek, the City of Brussels also has a large Muslim population, mainly of Moroccan origin.

 As of 2023, taking into account the nationality of birth of the parents, 55.84% of the City of Brussels's population is of non-European origin (predominantly Moroccan, Indian and Congolese), 27.21% is of European origin other than Belgian (mainly French, Romanian, Italian, Spanish, and Polish), while 16.94% is solely of native Belgian ancestry.
 Among all major migrant groups from outside the EU, a majority of the permanent residents have acquired Belgian nationality.

 Migrant communities in the City of Brussels with over 1,000 people as of 1 January 2020: